Every Sunday school teacher should be equipped with these critical discipline secrets to resolving bad behavior in their classrooms.

 The latest statistics say it all: Your volunteers are going to deal with difficult children, some with diagnosed disorders, and others who are just stressed and act out in class.
 Training volunteers in discipline strategies, as well as briefing them on the latest trends in special education, is wise.
 If you have a specific child and know his or her situation, update your volunteer.
 Don’t divulge any confidences you’ve established with the family.
 Encourage volunteers to build relationships with the family and to keep the lines of communication open.
 The more prepared volunteers feel for the situation, the more confident they’ll be.

-Encourage your volunteers.
+Encourage your volunteers in discipline.

 Let them know they’re handling the situation well and that they’re doing a good job.
 Drop them an email or give them a call when you know they’ve had a rough morning.
 This will give them time to vent any frustrations, and you’ll let them know that you’re on top of the situation.

-Support your volunteers.
+Support your volunteers in discipline.

 Nothing will bring a resignation letter faster than a volunteer who feels like a lone duck in a sea of behavior problems.
 Never let a volunteer teach class solo; provide assistants who can provide support in the classroom.
 If circumstances warrant, add an extra helper for a child who may need more one-on-one attention.
 If a situation escalates with a child, let your volunteer have an “out” by calling you in to deal with the situation.
 You can remove the child and deal with the situation outside the classroom, freeing your volunteer from what might be an uncomfortable predicament.